JordanSkousen/cljs-re-re-template/README.md

 ## Get started

-1. To get started, clone this repo and rename it by running: `git clone https://github.com/JordanSkousen/cljs-re-re-template <your project name>`
+1. To get started, clone this repo and rename it by running: `git clone --dissociate https://github.com/JordanSkousen/cljs-re-re-template <your project name>`

 2. Then, in your favorite editor, perform a Find and Replace In All Files for (replacing each with your project's name):
    - `cljs-re-re-template`